dcvz/docs/docs/using-tea/developer-environments.md

 > ‡ extracted from the `README.md` or `VERSION` files.

 ## Supported Files
-The following files are supported by eea and will be used to derive necessary dependencies from them:
+The following files are supported by tea and will be used to derive necessary dependencies from them:

 * `package.json`